In emergency meeting, PM Kakar seeks plan for reduction in high electricity bills within 48 hours

 Protests held in Multan, Lahore, Karachi

-Separately, protests were also held in Multan and Lahore’s Shahdara on Sunday against the exorbitant power bills.
+Meanwhile, protests were held in Multan, Lahore and Karachi against the exorbitant power bills.

 Residents and traders in Multan’s Alfalah Market took to the streets to protest against the electricity bills as they held banners and set tyres on fire, hence blocking roads.